WebDollar (WEBD) Price Hits $0.0001 on Major Exchanges

-WebDollar (WEBD) traded up 6.3% against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on September 13th.
-One WebDollar coin can currently be purchased for about $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.
-WebDollar has a market capitalization of $2.03 million and approximately $23,838.00 worth of WebDollar was traded on exchanges in the last day.
-Over the last week, WebDollar has traded 5.9% higher against the U.S. dollar.
+WebDollar (WEBD) traded up 0% against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on September 19th.
+One WebDollar coin can currently be bought for about $0.0001 or 0.00000001 BTC on popular cryptocurrency exchanges.
+WebDollar has a market capitalization of $2.03 million and $8,334.00 worth of WebDollar was traded on exchanges in the last 24 hours.
+During the last seven days, WebDollar has traded up 6.3% against the U.S. dollar.

 - Ondori (RSTR) traded flat against the dollar and now trades at $0.0004 or 0.00000001 BTC.